Healthy fats on a keto or low-carb diet

 - Saturated fats don’t have any double bonds between the carbons in their chains.
 They are “saturated” with hydrogen and remain solid at room temperature.
 Healthy sources of saturated fats include butter, cream and ghee.

 - Monounsaturated fats have one double bond between carbons in their chains.
 Healthy sources of monounsaturated fats include olive oil, avocados and nuts.

 Monounsaturated fat oleic acid

 - Polyunsaturated fats have more than one double bond between carbons in their chains.
-Healthy sources of polyunsaturated fats include fatty fish, grass-fed meat and pastured eggs.
+Healthy sources of polyunsaturated fats include fatty fish, meat, nuts and seeds.